 Skip to content

-Export and Import data in Planck using YAML Manifests
+Export and Import

 FieldTypeRequiredDescription

-Entity Definition
+Entity definitions

 FieldTypeRequiredDescription

-namestringYesEntity name (used for file naming and parent references)
+namestringYesEntity name.
+Used for file naming and parent references.

-rolestringYesparent or child
+rolestringYesparent or child.

-filestringYesFilename for this entity's data
+filestringYesFilename for this entity's data.

-Field Descriptor
+Field descriptors

 PropertyTypeRequiredDescription

-namestringYesField name in the document
+namestringYesField name in the document.

-typestringYesData type for conversion
+typestringYesData type used for coercion.

-stringText values
+stringText values.

-intInteger (i64)
+intInteger (i64).

-doubleFloating-point (f64)
+doubleFloating-point (f64).

-objectidBSON ObjectId (12-byte hex)
+objectidBSON ObjectId (12-byte hex).

 orders (parent)